 *ECOTEK Lab where children interested in science and technology are learning about careers and getting real world experiences in its labs as they work on projects for NASA and others.

-The CBS 62 crew also stops by DTE, the Michigan Science Center, Quicken Loans, Oakland University, Ford, Rush Group, Barton Malow and Grand Circus to talk to leaders as they confront the frenetic technology driven future impacting their companies and also address how they are helping young people for jobs of tomorrow.
+The CBS 62 crew also stopped by DTE, the Michigan Science Center, Quicken Loans, Oakland University, Ford, Rush Group, Barton Malow and Grand Circus to talk to leaders about these issues.

 Among those appearing on Michigan Matters: